 How to Make Chicken Noodle Soup in the Crockpot

-The recipe card has all the details.
-Here are some must-know items about this recipe, such as cooking raw chicken, that are addressed here.
+The recipe card and the video below have all the details.
+Here are some must-know items about this recipe:

-- Cook it on low heat if you need longer cooking time or on high if you need it sooner.
-It can also sit longer in the slow cooker, without the noodles, it’s no big deal.
+Cook it on low if you need longer cooking time or on high if you need it sooner.
+It can also sit longer in the slow cooker, without the noodles, it’s no big deal. - Shred the chicken.

 More Slow Cooker Soups